-The following table sets forth the number of outstanding shares of Class A and Class B common stock beneficially owned and the percentage of each class beneficially owned, as of the record date of May 3, 2022, by:
+The following table sets forth the number of outstanding shares of Class A and Class B common stock beneficially owned and the percentage of each class beneficially owned, as of the record date of April 18, 2023, by:

-- each person known to us to be the beneficial owner of more than five percent of the then-outstanding Class A common stock (on an as-converted basis) or then-outstanding Class B common stock; - each current director, the additional nominee for election as a director and each of the NEOs; and - all of our current directors and executive officers as a group.
+- each person known to us to be the beneficial owner of more than five percent of the then-outstanding Class A common stock (on an as-converted basis) or the then-outstanding Class B common stock; - · each of the directors (who include each of the director nominees) and each of the NEOs; and - all of our directors (who include all of the director nominees) and executive officers as a group.

 The number of shares of Class A and Class B common stock beneficially owned by each person is determined under the rules of the SEC.
-Under these rules, beneficial ownership includes any shares as to which the individual has sole or shared voting power or investment power and also any shares that the individual has the right to acquire by July 2, 2022 (sixty days after May 3, 2022) through the exercise or conversion of a security or other right.
-As of May 3, 2022, there were 54,074,653 shares of Class A common stock outstanding and 5,086,812 shares of Class B common stock outstanding.
+Under these rules, beneficial ownership includes any shares as to which the individual has sole or shared voting power or investment power and also any shares that the individual has the right to acquire by June 17, 2023 (sixty days after April 18, 2023) through the exercise or conversion of a security or other right.
+As of April 18, 2023, there were 54,818,355 shares of Class A common stock outstanding and 5,021,811 shares of Class B common stock outstanding.
 Unless otherwise indicated, each person has sole investment and voting power, or shares such power with a family member, with respect to the shares set forth in the following table.
 The inclusion in this table of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of those shares for any other purpose.
 Unless otherwise indicated, the address of all individuals listed below is c/o ACM Research, Inc., 42307 Osgood Road, Suite I, Fremont, California 94539.